 3 The District Court (Fees) Amendment Regulations 2005 r.
 13 reads as follows:

-“

 13. Transitional: recognised reporting services

 A recognised reporting service approved by the Attorney General immediately before the date on which these regulations commenced is taken to have been approved as a person entitled to receive searchable information on that date.